Cam-ox/21TSOBTC-Diploma-of-Applied-Bitcoin/Assessment Tasks/TSOBTC001 -  Assessment Tasks 01 .md

     * Pull down this repository

 2. Create a markdown document "LastnameFinital.md"
-    * Experment with Git markdown code
+    * Experment with GitHub markdown code
-    * Use this guide as a reference
+    * Use this [guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) as a reference
+    * Experiment with [advanced](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables) formating like tables

 ## Relates to: